Baby Potatoes in Yogurt Sauce

 Heat two teaspoons of mustard oil in a pan.
 Splutter the nigella seeds, then add grated ginger and crushed garlic.
 When garlic begins to turn colour, slide in baby potatoes.

 Cover and cook, turning occasionally, till the skin on different sides of the potatoes starts to look and crisp and brown.
 After 10 minutes, the potatoes will be nearly done.
-Sprinkle 1 teaspoon of coriander powder, 1/2 teaspoon of turmeric powder, salt to taste and a pinch of red chilly powder.
+Sprinkle 1 teaspoon of coriander powder, 1/2 teaspoon of turmeric powder, salt to taste and a pinch of red chili powder.
 Mix well and cook till the potatoes are well-coated with the spices.

 Turn the flame to low and gently fold in the yogurt mixture with the baby potatoes.
-Cook on low flame for another 5 minutes, by when the yogurt will mix well with the masalas and the sauce will come to a homogenous colour.
+Cook on low flame for another 5 minutes, by when the yogurt will mix well with the masalas and the sauce will come to a homogenous color.

 Serve with rice, salad and a dry vegetable accompaniment such as masadelar bhindi strips.